Penn's Creek massacre: Regina Leininger, Jean Jacques Le Roy, and Mary Ann Villars

 After the French and Indian War ended in 1763 in a British victory, the Lenape were among a number of Native American tribes who were dissatisfied with British postwar policies and with settlers continuing to move into the Ohio Country in violation of the Treaty of Easton.
 They took part in Pontiac's Rebellion from 1763 until 1764, a multi-tribal effort to counter British control of the Great Lakes region, Ohio and Illinois.
 The effort failed and under peace negotiations with British Colonel Henry Bouquet, the Native Americans were obligated to surrender all of the captives in their possession.
 Approximately 200 captives were rounded up and brought to Carlisle, Pennsylvania, and word was sent out around the colonies for those who might have family members among them to come.

 Regina Leininger, Jean Jacques Le Roy, and Mary Ann Villars were among the captives released, listed as "Rachel Linenger", "John Jacob Le Roy", and "Mary Villa", respectively.
 According to Muhlenberg, Regina's mother arrived in Carlisle on December 31, 1764 in hopes of finding her there, but after searching the line of captives, she was unable to recognize her daughter among them and was in tears.
 Colonel Bouquet suggested that she try doing something that would recall the past to her children, and Mrs. Leininger began to recite a German hymn that she had sung to her children when they were small, "Allein, und doch nicht ganz allein".
 In English, the opening lines are "Alone yet not alone am I, though in this solitude so drear, I feel my Savior always nigh".
-A young woman then began to sing along and threw her arms around Mrs. Leininger.
-Regina, who was by then eighteen years old, had forgotten how to speak German, but she still remembered the hymn.
+Regina, who had forgotten how to speak German, still remembered the hymn and began to sing along, throwing her arms around Mrs. Leininger.

 Muhlenberg's narrative states that the younger girl who had been held captive with Regina was now eleven and refused to be separated from her.
 As she likely had no family left, Mrs. Leininger took her in as well and the three departed together.

 Reverend Muhlenberg neglected to give the family name of mother and daughter in his accounting of the story, and as a result, the captive girl was for many years misidentified as another kidnapped settler, Regina Hartmann.
 A 1905 investigation by the Historical Society of Berks County, however, definitively revealed her to be Regina Leininger: the description of her having been captured on October 16, 1755 along with her sister, Barbara, after their father and brother were killed and while their mother and another brother were absent could only have fit Leininger.